jcreason/brewninja/README.md

 - MySQL 5.5<br/>
 [MySQL](http://www.mysql.com/) is required (although a bit heavy handed in retrospect).
-I installed it on the Pi using apt-get as the package manager.
+I installed it on the Pi using `apt-get install`.
 You will also need to create an empty database, which can just be "brewninja", or something else which you can customize in your Hibernate config file.
 Additionally create a user which can access that database (S/I/U/D privileges).